JonJagger/cyber-dojo/readme.txt

-The intention is to use a specific structure for the contents of the manifests to enable an automated check to see what is correctly installed and working...
+The intention is to use a specific structure for the contents of the manifests to enable an automated check to see what is correctly installed and working, and to only offer installed and working languages when you configure a new practice-kata.
+However at the moment when you configure a new practice-kata all language/ subfolders are offered.

 For each language...
 o) CyberDojo searches through its manifests' :visible_filenames, in sequence, looking for any that contain the string '42'
 o) If it doesn't find any it will not offer that language when